Lauren Stephenson

 Lauren Stephenson (born July 13, 1997) is an American professional golfer.

 Amateur career

 Stephenson played her college golf at Clemson University (one year) and the University of Alabama (two years).

 She also competed at the 2018 Curtis Cup and the 2018 Arnold Palmer Cup.

 Professional career

 Stephenson turned professional in 2018 and finished T-8 at the LPGA Tour's Q-Series to earn her 2019 tour card.
 She made 11 cuts in 20 events in 2019 to retain her card.
 She finished tied for 9th at the 2020 Women's PGA Championship, qualifying her for the 2020 U.S. Women's Open.
 She is sponsored by Carlisle Companies.
+Playing on both the LPGA Tour and Epson Tour in 2024, she won the Twin Bridges Championship on the Epson Tour and earned Epson Tour Player of the Year honors.